Account-Link/.github/profile/README.md

 # Teleport and Account.Link

-account.link tears down the traditional boundaries of account ownership and jailbreaks your thoughts on "identity"
+account.link tears down the traditional boundaries of account ownership and jailbreaks your thoughts on identity and agency

 ## Teleport.Best
 one time programs for your social accounts